stdcout1/stdcout1.github.io/_posts/2024-05-22-link-shortner.markdown

 It has easy to use HTML library and easy enough web requests.

 For the back-end I opted for Rust.
-This language is safe and has my *favorite* web server library, Axum.
+It is safe and has my *favorite* web server library, Axum.
 For the database, I used a simple key-value store for Rust called jammydb.

-Tech-stack aside,
+Tech-stack aside, the development was quite easy.
+Basically:

+- When someone wants to shorten a link:
+    - First check if it already exists, if it does just return that link.
+    - If not, choose a random word, add it the database and return the link.
+-  When someone wants to visit a link, just lookup in the database.

+Very easy!
+Anyways if you guys want to see it: [easyshort](https://github.com/stdcout1/easyshort).

+Thanks for reading :)